How Much is a New Immersion Heater?

 Automated Controls

-A major benefit of immersion heaters is that they usually feature thermostats that automatically switch the heating element when it reaches the desired temperature.
+A major benefit of immersion heaters is that they usually feature thermostats that automatically switch the heating element off when it reaches the desired temperature.
 This allows you to save money and prevents you from wasting electricity.

 Low Maintenance